Mackinac Center for Public Policy: History

 The organization was founded in 1987.
 In a 2011 interview, founder Joe Olson said that the Center was first conceived in a Lansing, Michigan bar at a meeting between Olson, fellow insurance company executive Tom Hoeg, Richard McLellan and then-Michigan Senate Republican majority leader John Engler, who would later become governor.
 Olson said the founders wanted an organization that would focus on research, writing, speaking, issuing press releases and looking at public policy from a free market point of view.

 The Center began operations with no office or full-time staff.
 It formally opened offices in Midland in 1988 with its first president, Lawrence W. Reed, an economist, writer, and speaker who had chaired the economics department at Northwood University.
 The Lansing-based Cornerstone Foundation provided early direction and some funding.
 The Center's first annual budget under Reed was $80,000.
 In 1999, the Mackinac Center moved from rented offices to its current headquarters after having raised $2.4 million to renovate a former Woolworth's department store on Midland's Main Street.

 The Mackinac Center is classified as a 501(c)(3) organization under the U.S. Internal Revenue Code.
 It is a member of the State Policy Network of state-level conservative and libertarian think tanks.

 The Mackinac Center published a 20-point plan for state fiscal reform, with Governor John Engler fully or partially implementing 16 of those recommendations during his first term in office.
 In 1994, Engler said, "When the Mackinac Center speaks, we listen".

 When asked by Detroit's Metro Times in 1996, the Center's President Lawrence Reed said: "Our funding sources are primarily foundations ... with the rest coming from corporations and individuals," but that "... revealing our contributors would be a tremendous diversion..."

 In 2001, Mackinac Center was described as "the leading advocate for a universal education tax credit" by a Wall Street Journal editorial.

-In 2002, the Michigan Education Association (MEA) sued the Mackinac Center over the Center's use of a supportive quote by the MEA's President in fundraising material.
-In 2004, the Michigan Court of Appeals threw out the lawsuit.